Hybrid Quantum-Classical Algorithm For Robust Optimization via Stochastic-Gradient Online Learning: Introduction

 \subsection{Related work}

-Online convex optimization seeks a solution from a convex set that optimizes a convex objective function in an online manner~\cite{shalev2012online, Hazan2016b}.
-The commonly used convex optimization techniques include variants of (sub)gradient descent, mirror descent, coordinate descent~\cite{Zinkevich2003a, Hazan2016b, Flaxman2004, Hazan2007, Wang2014}, the multiplicative weight update method by Arora and Kale~\cite{Arora2016a}, and Newton's method~\cite{Schraudolph2007}.
+Online convex optimization seeks a solution from a convex set that optimizes a convex objective function in an online manner~\citep{shalev2012online, Hazan2016b}.
+The commonly used convex optimization techniques include variants of (sub)gradient descent, mirror descent, coordinate descent~\citep{zinkevich2003online, Hazan2016b, Flaxman2004, Hazan2007, Wang2014}, the multiplicative weight update method by~\cite{Arora2016a}, and Newton's method~\citep{Schraudolph2007}.
 Applications of these techniques can be found in~\cite{Arora2016, Helmbold2009, Helmbold1998}.
-Online convex optimization has wide applications in various fields such as telecommunication~\cite{belmega2022online}, aviation~\cite{patel2011trajectory, liu2017survey}, and finance~\cite{li2014online, kim2016online},
+Online convex optimization has wide applications in various fields such as telecommunication~\citep{belmega2022online}, aviation~\citep{patel2011trajectory, liu2017survey}, and finance~\citep{li2014online, kim2016online},

-Freund and Schapire~\cite{Freund1997} showed that the multiplicative weight update method can be applied in the general decision-theoretic setting of online learning, and thus in a more general class of learning problems.
+\cite{Freund1997} showed that the multiplicative weight update method can be applied in the general decision-theoretic setting of online learning, and thus in a more general class of learning problems.
 The same technique was also used to develop a boosting algorithm that does not require the performance of the weak learning algorithm to be known \textit{a priori}.
-The goal of such boosting algorithms is to convert a weak and inaccurate learner into a stronger and more accurate one.
-Ben-Tal \emph{et al.}~\cite{Ben-Tal2015a} provided two online meta-algorithms for solving a robust optimization problem: the first algorithm, which is the main algorithm of this work, approximately solves the problem using the dual subgradient method, assuming that noise parameters belong to a convex uncertainty set.
+The goal of such boosting algorithms is to convert a weak and inaccurate learner into a stronger and more accurate one. \cite{Ben-Tal2015a} provided two online meta-algorithms for solving a robust optimization problem: the first algorithm, which is the main algorithm of this work, approximately solves the problem using the dual subgradient method, assuming that noise vectors belong to a convex uncertainty set.
 Their second algorithm removes the convexity assumption on the uncertainty set but assumes some linearity properties on the constraint functions, and uses a “pessimization oracle” to find the worst-case noise assignment.
-The survey by Bertsimas, Brown, and Caramanis~\cite{Bertsimas2011} compiled the results of robust linear, quadratic, semidefinite, and discrete optimization on different uncertainty sets, such as ellipsoidal, polyhedral, cardinality constraint, and norm uncertainties.
+The survey by \cite{bertsimas2011theory} compiled the results of robust linear, quadratic, semidefinite, and discrete optimization on different uncertainty sets, such as ellipsoidal, polyhedral, cardinality constraint, and norm uncertainties.